CS340-19/Linux-4-Kids/FinalReport.md

   We believe our project was a success in all aspects but the technical.
 We failed in our attempts to implements various technical aspects of our website.
 We wanted it to be more expansive and to have more features.
+We wanted to use automated testing for our website, but due to time constraints this was not used.

 However, we succeeded in many others ways, mainly in the things we learned for future project development.
 We learned that project development is truly a team effort and everyone needs to try to contribute in all aspects of the project.
 We also learned we need to treat goal setting for our projects with more caution, as making goals that are too ambitious can make meeting even basic goals harder.
+Any future projects we take on will benefit from the experience we gained working on Linux-4-Kids.